Ignite Life Center Associate Pastor’s Son Arrested

 I know that they knew about it and didn’t do anything, and they also encouraged it to stay internally.
 I don’t know where their sons would have learned the behavior from, but it’s weird that the pastors are okay with keeping these things private.
 Especially since everyone had to take the prevention of sexual abuse training that mandated us to report such activities.”

-All the defendants from Ignite Life Center have their trials proceeding in March.
-Cruz will have his plea in front of a judge on March 12th.
-Hemenez has a scheduled change of plea on March 6th; he previously pleaded not guilty.
-Vargas has a case management hearing scheduled for March 4th.
+All the defendants from ILC have their cases proceeding in March.
+Cruz will have his plea in front of a judge on March 12.
+Hemenez has a scheduled change of plea on March 6; he previously pleaded not guilty.
+Vargas has a case management hearing scheduled for March 4.

 Jack Walden